Share taxi: Latin America

-In Puerto Rico, “carros públicos” (literally "public cars") are share taxis.
+In Puerto Rico and the Dominican Republic, "carros públicos" (literally "public cars") are share taxis.
 Carros Publicos set routes with several passengers sharing the ride and others picked up throughout the journey.

-The industry is regulated by the Puerto Rico Public Service Commission.
+In Puerto Rico the industry is regulated by the Puerto Rico Public Service Commission.

 While these cars do travel inter-city, they may not be available for longer, cross-island travel.
 Stations may exist in cities, and Puerto Rican carros públicos may congregate in specific places around town.